nchenderson/IntroductiontoR/docs/03-functions.md

 * There are many other **R** packages available which contain many useful functions.

-## Construction your own R functions
+## Constructing your own R functions

 * You can write **your own** functions as needed.